robusta-dev/robusta/README.md

 # Robusta
-Robusta is a troubleshooting and automations platform for Kubernetes.
+Robusta is a troubleshooting and automations platform for Kubernetes.Robusta is an open source platform for multi-cluster Kubernetes troubleshooting and automation.
 It streamlines everything that happens **after** you deploy your application.
 It is somewhat like Zapier/IFTTT for devops, with an emphasis on prebuilt useful automations and not just "build your own".

 ## Use cases